information for transformational people

 CARS 246Trauma-informed communications skills

-I recently listened to a webinar on 'Trauma Informed Communications Skills and Setting Limits' by Olivia Butterworth, Deputy Director People in Communities NHS England and John Connoly, Lead Counsellor at Central London Community Healthcare NHS Trust.
+I listened to a webinar on 'Trauma Informed Communications Skills and Setting Limits' by Olivia Butterworth, Deputy Director People in Communities NHS England and John Connoly, Lead Counsellor at Central London Community Healthcare NHS Trust.

 We often hear about people who are called hard to reach or have multiple and complex needs.
 They can be very difficult.
 This webinar explored how we can respond in a more informed, more compassionate way.
 How our skills as an individual, through our spoken language, through our body language, throughout our approach and way of connecting with people, can really help people to feel safer in an engagement.